Cayo Guillermo: Ultimate Traveler’s Guide [2023]

 Where To Stay in Cayo Guillermo

-One of the unique features of the Cayo Guillermo Resort Kempinski is its overwater bungalows, the only ones of their kind in Cuba and exceeding impressive.
+One of the unique features of the Cayo Guillermo Resort Kempinski is its overwater bungalows, the only ones of their kind in Cuba.
 Every bungalow is luxe, but the largest presidential bungalow is truly palatial.
-Whether you stay in a bungalow or any of the other rooms or suites in the hotel, you’ll be impressed with every detail of your stay.

 One of Cayo Guillermo’s most beautiful all-inclusive resorts, Melia Cayo Guillermo is a favorite resort for visitors to this beautiful cay.
 Offering excellent resort installations, including a large beachfront with expansive palm-shaded areas, spa services, tennis courts, and more, it’s no wonder the resort received so many return visitors.